|Licenses:||MIT Rodinia License CeCILL|

-The Intel® DPC++ Compatibility Tool (Compatibility Tool) assists in the migration of a developer's program that is written in CUDA* to a program written in Data Parallel C++ (DPC++), which is based on modern C++ and incorporates portable industry standards such as SYCL*.
+The Intel® DPC++ Compatibility Tool (Compatibility Tool) assists in the migration of a developer's program that is written in CUDA* to a program written to SYCL* standards.

 Run this self-guided tutorial on your local machine to learn about the Compatibility Tool in an interactive JupyterLab environment.
 These Jupyter notebooks will guide through the migration of a simple example as well as two real-world examples.

 This tutorial requires the Intel® oneAPI Base Toolkit and JupyterLab.
 Certain CUDA language header files may also need to be accessible to the Compatibility Tool.
 If those components are not already installed, follow the direction in the “Install necessary tools” section first.

 - Uncompress the file into a directory of your choosing.

 - Ensure the oneAPI environment is set by running “source /opt/intel/oneapi/setvars.sh”.